nickirk/pymes/README.md

 ```

-But PyMeS depends on the Cyclops Tensor Framework (CTF).
-Therefore you need to build the CTF before using pymes.
+But PyMES depends on the Cyclops Tensor Framework (CTF).
+Therefore, you need to build the CTF before using pymes.

 ## Building CTF
 Building instructions can be found at https://github.com/cyclops-community/ctf.